EPNW/opus_flutter/opus_flutter_ios/README.md

   ...
 ```

-If you wish to use the ios package only, you can add  `opus_flutter_ios` as a
+If you wish to use the iOS package only, you can add `opus_flutter_ios` as a
 dependency:

 ```yaml